Vitamin D Tablets: Do You Need Them During Winter?

 The Korean researchers also conducted four randomised controlled trials on vitamin D supplementation as a treatment for sufferers, and asserted that it could represent a new therapeutic option for the condition.

-You might be wondering why that’s ten times the UK recommended daily allowance, but there’s plenty of research out there advocating that adults should consume 2,000-5,000 IU per day, with one study showing that 5,000 is better for treating mild to moderate vitamin D deficiency.
+You might be wondering why that’s higher then the UK recommended daily allowance, but there’s plenty of research out there advocating that adults should consume 2,000-5,000 IU per day, with one study showing that 5,000 is better for treating mild to moderate vitamin D deficiency.

 Don't Put Up with Vitamin D Deficiency